Weakly-Convex Concave Min-Max Optimization: Provable Algorithms and Applications in Machine Learning: Related Work

-\citet{NIPS2017_7056} considered robust learning from multiple datasets to tackle uncertainty in the data, which is a special case of~(\ref{eqn:P4}).
-They assumed that the minimization over $\bx$ for any fixed $\by$ can be solved up to a certain optimality gap relative to the global minimal value.
-However, such assumption does not hold when the minimization over $\bx$ is non-convex. \citet{DBLP:journals/corr/abs-1805-07588} considered a similar problem to~(\ref{eqn:P4}) and analyzed a primal-dual stochastic algorithm.
-There are several differences between their results and ours: (i) they require $\E_{\ba\sim P_i}[f(\bx; \ba)]$ to be a smooth function while we only assume it is weakly convex and not necessarily smooth; (ii) they proved the convergence of the partial gradient of $f(\bx, \by)$ with respect to $\bx$ while we provide the convergence of the gradient of the Moreau envelope of $\psi(\bx)$; (iii) when $f(\bx, \by)$ is smooth and has a finite-sum structure, we provide an accelerated stochastic algorithm based on variance reduction which they did not consider. \citet{DBLP:journals/corr/abs-1710-10571} considered a specific non-convex min-max problem for adversarial learning.
-They have to use a large enough regularization parameter and show that the objective function of the outer minimization will become smooth if $f$ is smooth.
-Then they apply the convergence analysis for smooth problems.
-Besides the convergence in the norm of gradients, there exist studies on the convergence to saddle points of min-max problem~\citep{DBLP:journals/siamco/CherukuriGC17} based on stronger assumptions about the problem.
+The authors of \cite{NIPS2017_7056} considered robust learning from multiple datasets to tackle uncertainty in the data, which is a special case of~(\ref{eqn:P4}).
+They assumed that the minimization over $\bx$ for any fixed $\by$ can be solved up to a certain optimality gap relative to the global minimum value.
+However, such an assumption does not hold when the minimization over $\bx$ is non-convex. \cite{DBLP:journals/corr/abs-1805-07588} considered a similar problem to~(\ref{eqn:P4}) and analyzed a primal-dual stochastic algorithm.
+There are several differences between their results and ours: (i) they require $\E_{\ba\sim P_i}[f(\bx; \ba)]$ to be smooth while we assume it is weakly convex but not necessarily smooth; (ii) they proved the convergence of the partial gradient of $f(\bx, \by)$ with respect to $\bx$ while we provide the convergence of the gradient of the Moreau envelope of $\psi(\bx)$; (iii) when $f(\bx, \by)$ is smooth and has a finite-sum structure, we provide an accelerated stochastic algorithm based on variance reduction which they did not consider. \citep{thekumparampil2019efficient,lu2019block,lu2019hybrid,nouiehed2019solving} propose deterministic algorithms for a problem similar to~(\ref{eqn:P1}) and \citep{lin2019gradient,boct2020alternating} consider both deterministic and stochastic methods for~(\ref{eqn:P1}).
+These studies, except \cite{boct2020alternating}, all assume $f$ is smooth, and \cite{nouiehed2019solving} further assume $f$ satisfies the Polyak-Lojasiewicz condition in $\by$.
+On the contrary, our results cover the case where $f$ is non-smooth and, without strong concavity in $y$, our stochastic algorithm has lower complexity than \citep{lin2019gradient,boct2020alternating}.
+In particular, the complexity of our method for finding a nearly $\epsilon$-stationary point is $\tilde O(\frac{1}{\epsilon^6})$ without strong concavity while the complexity of \citep{lin2019gradient,boct2020alternating} is $\tilde O(\frac{1}{\epsilon^8})$.